 George (“Al”) Goethals holds the E.Claiborne Robins Distinguished Professorship in Leadership Studies at the University of Richmond.
 Previously he taught at Williams College where he was Chair of the Department of Psychology, founding Chair of the Program in Leadership Studies, Acting Dean of the Faculty, and Provost.
 Goethals graduated with a BA from Harvard College and holds a PhD in social psychology from Duke University.

 Goethals explores leadership from psychological and historical perspectives.
 With Georgia Sorenson and James MacGregor Burns he edited the Encyclopedia of Leadership (Sage, 2004), with Sorenson, The Quest for a General Theory of Leadership (Elgar, 2006), and with Crystal Hoyt and Donelson Forsyth, Leadership at The Crossroads, Psychology and Leadership (Praeger, 2008).
-His recent research focuses on presidential debates, the presidency of Ulysses S. Grant, and the role of biography in shaping our understanding of leadership.
+His most recent book is called Presidential Leadership and African-Americans.

-With Scott Allison, he is author of Heroes, What They Do & Why We Need Them, published in 2011 by Oxford University Press, and “Making Heroes: The Construction of Competence, Courage and Virtue” published in 2012 in Advances in Experimental Social Psychology, Volume 46.
+With Scott Allison, he is author of several books and articles, including Heroes, What They Do & Why We Need Them, published in 2011 by Oxford University Press, and “Making Heroes: The Construction of Competence, Courage and Virtue” published in 2012 in Advances in Experimental Social Psychology, Volume 46.

 George Goethals (seated left) and Scott Allison in 2010